xpxaxsxi/dpath/README.md

 This repository is under a MIT-license.
 This repository can be installed to Swi-Prolog as a pack by `pack_install(dpath).`

+(This is not for the current production version.
+I have messed up my Github, it seems.
+Use 'c:/' instead of Drive)
 ```prolog
 ?- file(Drive :/ File).
 Drive = c,